 Awards range from $100 to $2,500.
-Among the proposals they will support are a SAIS conference on women and leadership; a speaker series focused on LGBT public health issues; and an expansion of the BFSA's virtual exhibit, The Indispensible Role of Blacks at Johns Hopkins.
+Among the proposals they will support are a SAIS conference on women and leadership; a speaker series focused on LGBT public health issues; and an expansion of the BFSA's virtual exhibit, The Indispensable Role of Blacks at Johns Hopkins.

 The full list Diversity Innovation Grant winners is below: